Utah R&D Tax Credit: Eligibility, Benefits, and Claiming Process

 2. Increased Cash Flow for Reinvestment

-The money companies receive from this tax claim can be used to reinvest for various vital activities.
-The better cash flow a company has, the more freedom they have.
+The money companies receive from this tax claim can be used to reinvest in various vital activities.
+The better a company’s cash flow, the more freedom it has.

 3. Encouragement for Innovation

 This tax claim encourages companies to invest in research and development.
-The more they invest in R&D, the bigger tax claim they can obtain.
+The more they invest in R&D, the more significant tax claims they can obtain.

 Maintaining Documentation for the Utah R&D Tax Credit